Malthouse Upgrade Project

 The Victorian Government is upgrading Melbourne’s iconic Malthouse Theatre, to improve the visitor experience, help preserve the historic building and enable the presentation of outdoor performances and events.

-With a total investment of $4.6 million, the upgrade building works will start in June and the project will be finished in time for Malthouse’s 2023 Outdoor Stage season.
+With a total investment of $4.6 million, the upgrade building works will start in June and the project will be finished by late 2023.

 The upgrade follows two successful Outdoor Stage seasons at Malthouse – an initiative that started as a response to the challenges of COVID-19, but has proved to be an ongoing success story in presenting live entertainment and enlivening the precinct.